 The high hill at the centre of Ankara is believed to have been fortified by the Hittites around 4000 years ago.
 Throughout its history Ankara, or Ancyra and later Angora, as it was known, reached two high points.
 It first reached prominence as the capital of the Roman Province of Galatia which brought with it great wealth and massive building projects such as the Temple of Augustus or the impressive Roman Baths.
 While Ankara remained important during the Byzantine period it was also a city frequently under threat and did not thrive as it once had.

 A series of somewhat frequent conquests by the Seljuks, Mongols, Ottomans, and the Mongols again made a poor environment for grand building projects and culture.
 During this period the Ottoman Sultan was even captured by the Mongol leader Tamerlane.

-In the 1400’s Ankara again rose to fame prosperity as the city became known for producing fine Angora wool from Angora goats.
-As the city was also on the silk road to Constantinople the city prospered in trade.
+In the 1400’s Ankara again rose to fame and prosperity as the city became known for producing fine Angora wool from Angora goats.
+As the city was also on the Silk Road to Constantinople the city prospered in trade.
 A good number of Ankara’s first Islamic buildings are from this era.

 With the industrial revolution and the shift from land to sea routes Ankara again fell, this time into a state of near abandonment and great disrepair.

 Ankara’s fortunes changed again in the aftermath of World War I when Atatürk, the founder of the Turkish Republic, set up his capital here due to its central location in Anatolia and good railways.
 It was from here that the War of Independence was led, and modern Turkey was born.
 After the establishment of the Republic, Atatürk set about redesigning the city to reflect the ideals of the new state and many beautiful government buildings were built at this time.
 Unfortunately, the 60’s and 70’s also saw new government buildings as well; all of which have aged poorly compared to those first projects.